Properly docked lambs

 on the back side of the sheep, which can result in fly strike

-the sheep and harvest for meat.
+the sheep and process them for meat.
 The tail does not interfere with breeding or lambing.

 There are different methods that can be used to dock the tails